 Note: I got the idea for the exercise to look around the room from a post by Dave Frees at Success Technologies.

 If you enjoyed this content about positivity, please consider clicking this link and liking my Facebook page.
-You’ll be helping me get my book published (Publishers said I need more Facebook fans).
+You’ll get inspirational stories, good news and a focus on the positive.
+(About one post a week.)
 And, you’ll also make yourself happier by doing something nice : – ) Thank you!

 If you’re interested in further reading, here are 46 ways to be happier.